 Animate OPEN: Parts & Labour

-The works have been selected from an international call, and are presented across gallery, cinema and online.
+The works were selected from an international call, and presented across gallery, cinema and online.

-The Animate OPEN Prize of £1,500 is awarded to American artist Jake Fried, for his film Brain Lapse (2014).
+The Animate OPEN Prize of £1,500 was awarded to American artist Jake Fried, for his film Brain Lapse (2014).

 The Animate OPEN Jury was: Louise Clements (Artistic Director, QUAD), Ruth Jarman (artist, Semiconductor), Chris Robinson (Artistic Director, Ottawa International Animation Festival) and Gary Thomas (Animate Projects).